dfelinto/blender-manual/rigging/skinning/obdata.rst

 that controls the global influence of the bone over the deformed object, when using the envelopes method.
-It is only useful for the parts of geometry that are "shared", influenced by more than one bone (generally, at the joints…) - a bone with a high weight will have more influence on the result than one with a low weight… Note that when set to* **0.0**, it has the same effect as disabling the* :guilabel:`Deform` option.
+It is only useful for the parts of geometry that are "shared", influenced by more than one bone (generally, at the joints...) - a bone with a high weight will have more influence on the result than one with a low weight...
+Note that when set to* **0.0**, it has the same effect as disabling the* :guilabel:`Deform` option.

 :guilabel:`Mult`